Sang Thong: Cambodia

 Researcher Judith M. Jacobs locates a similar story in Cambodian literature, dated to the year 1729.
 In this tale, titled Khyaṅ Săṅkh ("Shell Shell"), a king has two wives, Chandadevi and Chanda.
 Indra, in Heaven, convinces a Bodhisatva to reincarnate as Chandadevi's son.
 Queen Chanda casts a spell on their co-husband and convinces him to banish her rival.
 Chandadevi, pregnant, is banished from the kingdom and takes shelter with an old lady.
 In time, the fallen queen gives birth to a boy named Khyaṅ Săṅkh, born with a shell.
 Khyaṅ Săṅkh leaves his shell to sweep the house, then returns to it.
 Some time later, the envious co-queen Chanda learns of their new hideout, and soldiers are sent to kill him.
 Failing a first attempt, they try to drown Khyaṅ Săṅkh, but he survives.
 Khyaṅ Săṅkh then goes to live with a yaksini named Bandharas.
 Khyaṅ Săṅkh discovers human bones in her adoptive mother's house, then dips his finger in a pool of silver and in another pool of gold, against her wishes.
 He also finds a ṅoḥ disguise (cloak, cane and sandals) that allows him to fly.
 Bandharas meets him and teaches him a spell to draw animals to him, then dies.
 Khyaṅ Săṅkh goes to the kingdom of Sāmal, where the king has prepared a suitor selection test for his seven daughters.
 The elder princesses choose their husbands, save for the youngest princess, Racanā.
 The king orders for every male of noble and low birth to be brought to the assemblage, even the stranger Khyaṅ Săṅkh, whom princess Racanā chooses for she can see who he truly is.
 Enraged, the king expels the princess and her lowly husband to a hut outside the city.
 After a while, the king tries to kill Khyaṅ Săṅkh, and invites his seven sons-in-law for a hunt, whoever returned late would be killed.
-Khyaṅ Săṅkh uses his powers to summon the animals to him; his brothers-in-law wish to have some for themselves, and Khyaṅ Săṅkh agrees to an deal: some animals in exchange for part of their nostrils.
+Khyaṅ Săṅkh uses his powers to summon the animals to him; his brothers-in-law wish to have some for themselves, and Khyaṅ Săṅkh agrees to a deal: some animals in exchange for part of their nostrils.
 Next, the king orders them to go fishing: Khyaṅ Săṅkh uses his powers to summon the fishes to himself; the six brothers-in-law wish to have some for themselves, and Khyaṅ Săṅkh gives some in exchange for their cut off ears.
 Lastly, the king summons everyone for a ball game (a ghli) in an arena.
 God Indra joins the game, and surrounds the city with an army.
 Khyaṅ Săṅkh, who can fly, defeats Indra in the game and saves the city, then reveals he was the one who ordered the brothers-in-law to cut off their body parts.
 At the end of the tale, Khyaṅ Săṅkh reunites with his mother Chandadevi.